sanathbn27/realtime-sensor-data-engineering/README.md

 The pipeline will now automatically:
 * Validate the incoming files.
 * Log any errors encountered.
+* Quarantine all invalid rows for later analysis.
 * Archive all valid rows.
+* Transform the data into standard form
-* Quarantine all invalid rows for later analysis.
+* Aggregate the data for analysis.